DeclanChidlow/vale.rocks/src/posts/regarding-my-death.md

 description: Publicly available documentation of what I'd like to occur in the event of my death.
 Includes information about my wishes for voluntary assisted dying.
 og_description: For when I cark it.
 pub_time: 2025-07-19
+mod_time: 2026-03-09
 section: Meta
 ---

 Ideally I'll persist till old age with my full mental and physical faculties, but that isn't guaranteed.
-Death will eventually take me, as it takes all, though I cannot offer any suggestion as to how.
+Regardless of the journey, death will eventually take me, as it takes all, though I cannot offer any suggestion as to how.

 I think it is important to accept the inevitability of death and make plans accordingly, rather than deny it and leave others to make difficult decisions potentially not aligned with one's true desires.
 This document intends to outline my wishes post death and provide my wishes regarding assisted dying.